Washington Nationals Vs. St. Louis Cardinals MLB National League Championship Game 4 Preview

 While a rookie in a high-pressure situation, Hudson has shown he has the capabilities to get it done for the Cardinals, sporting a 16-7 record with a 3.35 ERA.
 He possesses a 2.08 ERA against the Nationals in 2019, going 1-1 with the victory seeing him allow two runs on five hits over seven innings.

 While Hudson could be enough in terms of pitching, that hasn’t been the issue for the Cardinals in the National League Championship.
-It’s been a batting lineup that has gone bone dry over the past three matches, picking up a paltry 11 hits, poor enough to register as tied for the second-lowest in the first three games of a postseason series in major league history along with the lowest total ever in a league championship series.
+It’s been a batting lineup that has gone bone dry over the past three matches, picking up a paltry 11 hits, poor enough to register as tied for the 2nd-lowest in the first three games of a postseason series in major league history, along with the lowest total ever in a league championship series.